SatYu26/Portfolio-Code-Flutter/README.md

 ## 📜 License

-`https://satyu26.github.io/MyPortfolio/` is available under the MIT license.
+`Portfolio-Code-Flutter` is available under the MIT license.
 See the LICENSE file for more info.